-REopt Identifies Solutions To Improve Economics of Large-Scale Solar in New York City
+REopt Identifies Solutions To Improve Economics of Large-Scale, Grid-Integrated Solar in New York City

 NREL worked with Sustainable City University of New York to evaluate a range of solutions for improving the economics of large-scale (over 200 kilowatts [kW]) solar photovoltaic (PV) interconnection in New York City.
 The solar market in New York has been growing steadily in recent years and developers have been pursuing large-scale solar projects in New York City; however, the interconnection of solar PV, especially on a large scale, on Con Edison's network and radial grid can cause adverse technical and reliability impacts in certain locations.

 To mitigate these impacts, NREL used REopt™ to model a range of potential solutions, including adjusting the size or orientation of the PV system, curtailing excess production, adding storage, or a combination of these options.
 NREL modeled the new value of distributed energy resources compensation structure, which considers the time and location of the generation in its compensation structure, and found energy storage is the most cost-effective solution for reducing interconnection costs.
 Using energy storage to limit or eliminate energy export from a PV system improves project economics over the base case of installing stand-alone PV under all rate classes evaluated in this study.